NematiLab/bmijc/index.md

 ## Overview
 <a name="overview"></a>

-Welcome to the journal club for the Department of Biomedical Informatics at Emory University.
+Welcome to the journal club for the [Department of Biomedical Informatics at Emory University](http://www.bmi.emory.edu/).

 We present and critique literature on machine learning, signal processing, and computation in biomedicine.

-In the future we may organize some workshops on data analysis techniques.

 Attendees include graduate students, postdocs, and faculty from engineering, math/CS, informatics, statistics, and medicine.